 Here’s a tip: if even the people in your critique group keep saying your protagonist is unsympathetic, there is no way in hell anyone’s ever going to pay you for that privilege.

-- THE DISGRUNTLED: those who are already mad they don’t make enough.
+- THE DISGRUNTLED: those who are already mad that they don’t make enough

 Hey, you know what’s a bad idea when you think you don’t earn what you’re worth?
 Going into a field people work just for the love of it even when they have to move back in with their parents.

 In the UK you people have the Dole.
 It’s not so easy here in the US.
 You know who lives under bridges?
 That’s right.
 Lots of really pissed-off people who quit their jobs in a huff the minute they got an agent—any agent—completely clueless about the publishing industry in general and their own teeny, tiny little role in it in particular.